shinhs0506/VCL-content-platform/README.md

-# VCL-documentation-web-app
+# VCL Content Platform
-Asynchronous documentation web-app built by a subset of Correlation.
-Features a timeline to document tribal knowledge within our teams.
+Documentation web-app built by the coding team.
+Features a timeline to document tribal knowledge within our teams and dynamic content editing.